Picovoice/porcupine/README.md

 ### Android Demo Application

-Using [Android Studio](https://developer.android.com/studio/index.html) open [demo/android](/demo/android) as an Android project and then run the application.
-Note that you need an android phone with developer options enabled connected to your machine in order to run the application.
+Using [Android Studio](https://developer.android.com/studio/index.html), open [demo/android](/demo/android) as an Android project and then run the application.
+You will need an Android device (with developer options enabled) connected to your machine.

 ### iOS Demo Application

-Using [Xcode](https://developer.apple.com/xcode/) open [demo/ios](/demo/ios) and run the application.
-Note that you need an iOS device connected to your machine and a valid Apple developer account.
+Using [Xcode](https://developer.apple.com/xcode/), open [demo/ios](/demo/ios) and run the application.
+You will need an iOS device connected to your machine and a valid Apple developer account.

 ## Evaluating Keyword Files